 The groups run a variety of technical activities and provide knowledge and information through a range of channels.
-The Natural Ventilation Group and the CIBSE ASHRAE Group provide regular newsletters to their members.
-The Natural Ventilation Group also provided articles for the CIBSE Journal and for the Journal of REHVA, the European Federation of HVAC Associations.
+The Natural Ventilation Group and the CIBSE ASHRAE Group provide regular newsletters to those registered with the Group.
+The Natural Ventilation Group also provided articles for CIBSE Journal and for the Journal of REHVA, the European Federation of HVAC Societies.
 The CIBSE ASHRAE Group also provides a regular programme of technical webinars involving speakers from around the world.

 Other groups have contributed actively to the development of new CIBSE Guidance.
 The Homes Group completed a TM which provides guidance on good practice in the integration of building services into dwellings, including single family dwellings and apartments.
 They also contributed to the development of CIBSE TM59 on Overheating.
 The Facilities Management Group developed guidance on facilities management competences, KS21.
 The Resilient Cities Group ran a major workshop at the start of 2017 looking at the various aspects of resilience in urban settings.
 And the CHP and District Heating Group continues to contribute to the Code of Practice for District Heating and associated training and guidance.
 The CIBSE Lifts Group also run a programme of technical activity and maintain CIBSE Guide D, the Lifts Guide.

-In 2017 the Healthcare and Schools Groups were relaunched with new committees to develop their respective programmes.
+In 2017 a HVAC Group was established to address some of the core issues around heating, ventilation and air conditioning.
+The Healthcare and Schools Groups were also relaunched with new committees to develop their respective programmes.

-All of these Groups, together with the Building Simulation group, Heritage group and Young Energy Performance group contributed to the to Build2Perform Live programme, in November, providing speakers and developing content.
+All of these Groups, together with the Building Simulation Group, Heritage Group and Young Energy Performance Group contributed to the to Build2Perform Live programme, in November, providing speakers and developing content.